<> <>

 Mounjaro for Weight Loss: How it Works, Side Effects & More | Juniper

-The latest medication gaining traction is Mounjaro and for good reason — this medication has proved to be incredibly effective for weight loss.
+However, the latest medication gaining traction is Mounjaro, and for good reason — this medication has proved to be incredibly effective for weight loss.

 What is Mounjaro?